-Our Spine Center at MemorialCare Long Beach Medical Center takes a multi-disciplinary approach for elective neck and back surgery.
+The Spine Center at MemorialCare Long Beach Medical Center takes a multi-disciplinary approach for elective neck and back surgery.
 Using expert evaluation and diagnosis, patients who are ready to consider more permanent solutions to their pain, receive a customized treatment plan that is unique to their needs to help them get back to work and play.

 The O-arm uses computer navigation to gather real-time visualization of the spinal structures.
-It gives our spinal surgeons the ability to increase their precision during surgery since it shows a 3-D structure of the spine in the operating room on a computer screen with amazing accuracy.
+It gives our spinal surgeons the ability to increase their precision during surgery since it shows a 3D structure of the spine in the operating room on a computer screen with amazing accuracy.
+The surgical system:

 This technology allows us to perform major spine surgery through minimal incision with un-paralleled safety and accuracy.
 This lowers risk and complication rates and increases surgery precision.

 The O-arm provides 3D slice data and 3D fluoroscopy — a type of medical imaging that shows a continuous X-ray image on a monitor, much like an X-ray movie.